Sun Damage: How To Tell If It's Freckles Or Age Spots And What To Do About It

 Seek Shade During Peak Hours

 The sun is at its most intense between 10 a.m. and 4 p.m., which increases the likelihood of sunburn and long-term skin damage.
 If you need to be outside during these hours, try to find shaded areas, or bring a sun umbrella to create your own shade.
-Limiting direct sun exposure during peak hours can drastically reduce your overall UV exposure and protect your skin from damage.
+Limiting direct sun exposure during peak hours can drastically reduce your overall UV exposure and protect your skin.

 Avoid Tanning Beds